vivek-vishwanath/xv6/README.md

 This is a *large* lab, larger than the labs you've done so far.
 You must complete the parts in order.

+To help you stay organized, we have split it into two main checkpoints:
+- Checkpoint 1 (Parts 1 and 2)
+- Checkpoint 2 (Full lab)

 To give a sense of how long it may take to complete each part, we've marked them with the following labels:
 - easy: 30m to 1hr